sandraattar/Code-Wars/readme.md

 ## Yes or No
 -Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.

+## If you can't sleep, just count sheeps!

+-Task:
+-Given a number, 3 for example, return a string with a murmur: "1 sheep...2 sheep...3 sheep..."

+-Note:
+-You will always receive a positive integer.